 Using items from the museum’s handling collections; this session offers a unique learning experience that cannot be offered in the school classroom.

 We need adult help to ensure the pupils have the best possible experience and to ensure the safety of the artefacts.
-For this reason you must bring at least one adult per eight children for this session.
+For this reason you must bring at least four adults for this session.
 If you don’t bring this ratio of adults we may still be able to run the session but it won’t unfortunately involve the same level of interactivity for the young people.

 Please arrive on time for your workshop or we may not be able to run it for you.
 Please share these notes with your adult helpers before your visit.
 This will help them to support your pupils have a successful and enjoyable day.